-SEND Information Report 2020
+SEND Information Report 2024-2025

-SEND Code of Practice
+SEND Code of Practice (2015)

 The SEND Code of Practice requires schools to publish information on their websites about the implementation of the governing body's policy for pupils with SEN. The information published should be updated annually.
 At St Teresa's Catholic Academy we publish this report annually in July.
-This document is the SEND Information Report 2020.

-The school also produces a SEND Policy; this was reviewed in September 2020 and can be found on the school website.
+The school also produces a SEND Policy; this will be reviewed in September 2025 and can be found on the school website.